24 Litotes Examples in Literature & Pop Culture (+ Definition)

 Writers use litotes for a few different reasons.

-First, a litotes is one way to soften a blunt statement.
+First, a litotes is one way to soften a blunt statement (often through understatement).
 For example, “He’s not the sharpest tool in the shed” is a milder and perhaps kinder way of saying someone is not very smart.

 Sometimes, litotes emphasize the positive in a situation like our above statement about the interview that wasn’t half bad.